Purebred Alaskan Malamute Puppies

 Raw food diet for dogs_: Tinker eating a whole mackerel, more of a prey model diet, I buy by the 30 pound case, a very natural dog food!

-_Natural, healthy dog foods: I wouldn't suggest this with temperamentally-unsound dogs - but mine are just fine! :)
+_Natural, healthy Malamute food: I wouldn't suggest this with temperamentally-unsound dogs - but mine are just fine! :)

-Alaskan Malamute nutrition: Natural dog food, raw diet for dogs ...
+Alaskan Malamute Food, Diet, Nutrition: Natural dog food, raw diet for dogs ...

 *Note: Someone Emailed and asked if this is adequate for a cat.
 It is not even remotely close to what a cat needs!*

 Activities that consume energy, beyond 'housepet' life fall into one of three categories; sprint, intermediate, and endurance.
+Each activity requires very different diets.
 Sprint includes activities less than two minutes in duration (ie rally, agility, things where 'bursts' of energy are needed).
+The best dog food for malamutes KEEPS them working in these activities!

 Intermediate, upward of an hour (scooter/sled ride of a few miles, brisk walk, with a small amount of weight, tracking).
 Endurance is usually reserved for high-end sled dogs, rescue dogs and other activities involving hours of movement, load, etc (some extreme 'pack walks' could also be this category).
 The point is, that each activity requires very different diets - along with the diet appropriate for 'house pet'.